mkrygeri/kentik-grafana-app/README.md

   - For Grafana installed using Standalone Linux Binaries or source:
     - Stop any running instances of grafana-server
     - Start grafana-server: `cd <GRAFANA_PATH> && ./bin/grafana-server`

+**Note: if you're updating from version < 1.5.0, you'll need to enable the plugin in Grafana again**

 ### Docker installation